Skip to content

 Whole blocks have turned over.
 The auto-body shop two doors down is something else now.
 The corner store changed hands twice.
 Some of the long-time families moved out to Antioch, Tracy, Vallejo.
 Some of them still drive back here for service because they have known us since they were kids.

-What the next 30 years look like.
+What the next chapter looks like.

 If you live in Bayview and you have not been by the shop yet.